shikot0/number-classification-using-logisitic-regression/README.md

-# Image Classification Model using LogisticRegression
+# Image Classification using LogisticRegression

 The model was trained on digits from the sklearn.datasets package and achieved a score of 0.9516908212560387